-Morgellons disease is mysterious and controversial.
-Here you'll find answers to common questions about Morgellons disease — and suggestions for coping with it.By Mayo Clinic Staff
+Morgellons disease is a controversial, unexplained skin condition.
+Here you'll find answers to common questions about Morgellons and suggestions for coping with it.By Mayo Clinic Staff

 People who have Morgellons disease report the following signs and symptoms: